ubccpsc/classy/docs/developer/customization.md

 The `html/` folder should contain HTML files that are used by the Custom Front-End files, as the view in the MVC pattern.

 NOTE: All default HTML files will be loaded even if custom front-end files are loaded.
-As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, the default logic will be available on the front-end application.
+As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, default MVC logic will be available at runtime.

-It is up to you to build from the default templates and namespace new files wisely to make it easy to update your TypeScript and HTML plugin code with upstream changes from the `ubccpsc/Classy` project.
+It is up to you to expand and build upon the default templates while naming new files to allow easy upstream updates of your TypeScript and HTML plugin code from the `ubccpsc/Classy` project.

-If PLUGIN_REPO_APP is not defined, Classy will default to standard ubccpsc/Classy project templates classes and HTML files:
+If PLUGIN_REPO_APP is not defined, Classy will default to standard ubccpsc/Classy project logic.

 ## Docker Container/Supporting Services